-Credit risk

-To mitigate the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment, the Authority limits investments to those rated, at a minimum, "A1" or equivalent for medium-term notes and "A" for commercial paper by a nationally recognized rating agency.
-At December 31, 2022 and 2021, all funds are deposited either with a bank or the trustee.
-The credit ratings listed are from Standard and Poor's as of December 31, 2022.
+Credit risk - To mitigate the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment, the Authority limits investments to those rated, at a minimum, "A1" or equivalent for medium-term notes and "A" for commercial paper by a nationally recognized rating agency.
+At December 31, 2023 and 2022, all funds are deposited either with a bank or the trustee.
+The credit ratings listed are from Standard and Poor's as of December 31, 2023.
 NR means not rated.

-Credit Rating Credit Rating 2022 2 Cash and cash equivalents Deposits NR \$ 24,476 \$ 23,963 Short-term investments restricted for long-term purposes Government Sponsored Enterprise US Treasury Note AA+ AA+ 4,521 3,746 - - - 8,267 Investments restricted for long-term purposes US Treasury Note Government Sponsored Enterprise AA+ AA+ 3,265 3,645 207 8,589 6,910 8,796 Cash and cash equivalents restricted for long-term purposes LOC deposit Deposits NR NR 2,179 89 2,179 7,217 2,268 9,396 \$ 41,921 \$ 42,155 Restricted funds LOC deposit Reserve funds Debt service fund \$ 2,179 15,266 24,476 \$ 2,179 16,013 23,963 \$ 41,921 \$ 42,155
+Credit Rating Credit Rating 2023 20 2022

+Cash and cash equivalents Deposits NR \$ 24,919 \$ 24,476

+Short-term investments restricted for long-term purposes

+Government Sponsored Enterprise AA+ - 4,521

+US Treasury Note AA+ - 3,746

+8,267

+Investments restricted for long-term purposes

+US Treasury Note AA+ 8,215 3,265

+Government Sponsored Enterprise AA+ 3,741 3,645

+11,956 6,910

+Cash and cash equivalents restricted for long-term purposes

+LOC deposit NR 2,181 2,179

+Deposits NR 4,157 89

+6,338 2,268

+\$ 43,213 \$ 41,921

+Restricted funds

+LOC deposit \$ 2,181 \$ 2,179

+Reserve funds 16,113 15,266

+Debt service fund 24,919 24,476

+\$ 43,213 \$ 41,921

 In accordance with provisions of the credit agreements relating to certain of the Authority's long-term debt obligations, restricted funds are maintained at levels set forth in the credit agreements to provide for debt service reserve and project funding requirements.
-Funds are held by trustees as deposits and investments at December 31, 2022 and 2021.
-In addition, the Authority has placed \$2,179 in a restricted account as collateral related to a letter of credit (LOC) that expires on December 31, 2023.
+Funds are held by trustees as deposits and investments at December 31, 2023 and 2022.
+In addition, the Authority has placed \$2,181 in a restricted account as collateral related to a letter of credit (LOC) that expires on March 1, 2027.

-Custodial credit risk

-This is the risk that in the event of the failure of a depository financial institution or counterparty to a transaction, the Authority's deposits may not be returned or the Authority will not be able to recover the value of its deposits, investments or collateral securities that are in the possession of another party.
+Custodial credit risk - This is the risk that in the event of the failure of a depository financial institution or counterparty to a transaction, the Authority's deposits may not be returned or the Authority will not be able to recover the value of its deposits, investments, or collateral securities that are in the possession of another party.
 The Authority does not have a deposit policy for custodial credit risk.
 Currently the FDIC offers deposit insurance coverage of \$250 for deposit accounts.
-At December 31, 2022 and 2021 the Authority had deposits of \$500, which are insured by the FDIC.
-The remaining deposits totaling \$26,244 and \$32,859 are uninsured and uncollateralized at December 31, 2022 and 2021, respectively.
+At December 31, 2023 and 2022 the Authority had deposits of \$500, which are insured by the FDIC.
+The remaining deposits totaling \$31,007 and \$26,244 are uninsured and uncollateralized at December 31, 2023 and 2022, respectively.

-Concentration of credit risk

-This is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
+Concentration of credit risk - This is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
 The Authority places no limit on the amounts invested in any one issuer for federal agency securities, except for mortgage pass-through securities, which may not exceed 20% of the Authority's portfolio.
 For disclosure purposes, investments issued or explicitly guaranteed by the U.S. government and investment in mutual funds and external investment pools are not required to be evaluated for concentration of credit risk.
 The following are the concentrations of credit risk representing 5% or greater in a single issuer in either year, all of which are Government sponsored enterprises: